Kury25/moodle-assignfeedback_editpdfplus/README.md

 When a student give back a homework, the editpdfplus will automatically be used.

-For usage application, please follow this documentation.
+For usage application, please follow <a href="https://gitlabriset.unil.ch/Marion.Chardon/editpdfplus/wikis/user-guide">this documentation</a>.

 //TODO